plausible/docs/docs/google-search-console-integration.md

 * Your permissions for the specific site may have been changed or revoked in your Google account.
 Please check your Search Console account and make sure you still have the user permission to the site in question
 * Your token is inactive as your account has expired or your site is not active.
 Please check your Search Console account and make sure you still have the account and are still tracking the site in question correctly
 * You may have changed the permissions or the password in your Google account since you gave us the access.
 Please make sure to reconnect your Google account again to Plausible with the correct account details

+### I see no Search Console properties in my Plausible account

+Please make sure you tick the "View Search Console data for your verified sites" box on the "Plausible Analytics wants access to your Google account" screen.
+If you don't tick that box, Google will not give us permission to access any of your Search Console properties.

 ## Check your search query data in Plausible Analytics